siobhanlgorman/After-the-Party/README.md

 6. Winning is escaping from the house and losing is dying or being killed.
 The means of winning or losing is told to the player at the end of the game.

-* This shows one way that a player could win with the how they won explained:
+* This shows one way that a player could win with how they won explained:

 ![alt-text](assets/images/screen3.png)